dotnet/orleans/src/Documentation/grains/actor_identity.md

     return base.OnActivateAsync();
 }
 ```

-The stock ticker example used in the [Interaction with Libraries and Services](Interaction-with-Libraries-and-Services.md) uses a string keys to activate grains representing different stock symbols.

 ## Using Compound Primary Key

 If you have a system that doesn't fit well with either GUIDs or longs, you can opt for a compound primary key which allows you to use a combination of a GUID or long and a string to reference a grain.